What people think about our colours

 Being a lighter shade of red, pink can retain a sense of energy and cheer blended with a perception of soothing calm.
 This is a feeling sometimes associated with sex and sexuality.
 Red has the longest wave on the colour spectrum, ensuring we notice it first.

 Bright and warm pinks, such as fuchsia or magenta are vibrant, youthful and encourage a sense of confidence.
-Communicating a similar energy as the color red, these pinks are passionate and almost sensual.
+Communicating a similar energy as the colour red, These pinks are passionate and almost sensual.
 Furthermore, these pinks are said to have the power to increase one’s blood pressure and pulse rate as well as to motivate action and fuel creative thought.
-However, subdued and muted pinks tell a different story—in fact, they communicate in a totally different direction.
+However, subdued and muted pinks tell a different story, in fact, they communicate in a totally different direction.